Flat Galactic Rotation Curves from Geometry in Weyl Gravity: Introduction

 The scale independence of the rotational velocity in the outer region of galaxies could point out to a possible existence of local scale symmetry in such regions.
 Therefore the gravitational phenomena in the outer region of galaxies could be described by the unique local scale symmetric metric theory, namely Weyl's theory of gravity.
 Then we have to determine the special geometry in which all the objects rotating around a distant galactic center have the same rotational velocities.
 Here we solve the field equations of Weyl gravity and by finding non-trivial exact solutions, we determine special geometry of the outer region of galaxies in several cases of the geometry of the solid angle.
-Even though the simplest of our solutions is the same as given in \cite{BHL} in the context of $f(R)$ gravity, we manage to find further solutions with the required properties.
-At this point we would like to emphasize again that we are not proposing ``existence of geometric matter.''
-We are only claiming that the scale invariance of rotation curves in the outer region of galaxies could be due to the special form of the metric in that region, and this metric is an exact solution of the Weyl gravity.
+At this point we would like to emphasize that we are not seeking a solution in the Newtonian limit in terms of a potential.
+We are claiming that the scale invariance of rotation curves in the outer region of galaxies could be due to the special form of the metric in that region, and this metric is an exact solution of the Weyl gravity.
 Thus we propose that the fundamental theory of gravity beyond the inner region of galaxies could be the Weyl gravity.
-We will attempt to reconcile this proposal with the fact that general relativity is very successful inside the Solar system and perhaps in the inner galactic region in the last section.
+In the last section, we are going to attempt to reconcile this proposal with the fact that the general relativity is very successful inside the Solar system and also in the inner galactic region.

 We remark that the scope of the present paper is set at the level of \cite{Sob06,BHL} and \cite{MaKa}.
 This means that what we are looking in this paper is (are) some solution(s) to Weyl gravity that describes the outer regions of galaxies where the almost constant rotational velocities of the stars are observed irrespective to their distance from the galactic center.
 We do not attempt to do any fitting to actual data or in that respect we are not concerned with the problem of ``almost'' flatness of the rotation curves.
-These problems will be commented upon in the last section of this paper and planned to be thoroughly investigated as part of the future research.
+These problems will be commented upon in the last section of this paper and planned to be thoroughly investigated as part of future research.
+We also remark that cosmological Dark Matter phenomenology is much harder to explain with an alternative gravity methodology.
+Thus, this article should be considered a part of an ongoing research project on astrophysical and cosmological implications of the Einstein-Weyl gravity.